 2. The soul;

 a.
 The seat of the feelings, desires, affections, aversions, (our soul, heart etc.)

-The Watchtower Society trades on the ignorance of JWs by giving a word which has a variety of different meanings only 3 definitions.
-For example, the definition of the soul as people or the actual life of the body applied to passages like Gen 1:20, 46:18, Jos.
-11:11 1Pet 3:20 is correct and reasonable.
+The Watchtower Society trades on the ignorance of JWs by giving a word that has a variety of different meanings only 3 definitions.
+For example, the definition of the soul as people or the actual life of the body when applied to passages like Gen. 1:20, 46:18, Jos.
+11:11 1Pet.
+3:20 fits in correct and is reasonable.
 But to apply that definition to the following passages is absurd:

 1Kings 17:22 “And the LORD heard the voice of Elijah; and the soul of the child came into him again, and he revived.”